Liaison Mental Health Nursing

 LEARNING OUTCOMES

-The purpose of the course is to educate students in the identification and treatment of mental disorders and psychosocial needs of patients with physical illnesses who are treated in non-psychiatric areas of the General Hospital and develop mental health problems during their treatment.
-Particular emphasis is placed on the cooperation of the psychiatrist with the pathological and surgical field regarding the treatment of mental problems, the support and education of the patient, relatives and health professionals involved in patient care.
-Students are provided with knowledge of the basic principles and process of counseling, the methods used, the characteristics and role of the counselor as well as the basic skills that help to create a constructive counseling relationship, with a view to familiarizing students with approaches and practices that will be useful to them depending on the problems and needs of the patients they treat.
+The purpose of the course is to train students in the identification and treatment of mental disorders and psychosocial needs of patients with physical illnesses who are hospitalized in non-psychiatric departments of the General Hospital and experience mental health issues during their hospitalization.
+Particular emphasis is placed on the collaboration between psychiatric, medical, and surgical departments in managing mental health problems, supporting and educating the patient, the family members, and the healthcare professionals involved in the patient’s care.
+Students are provided with knowledge of the fundamental principles and processes of counseling, the methods used, the key characteristics and role of the counselor, as well as the essential skills that help establish a constructive counseling relationship.
+The course aims to familiarize students with approaches and practices that will be useful depending on the problems and needs of the patients they care for.

 Upon successful completion of the course, the student will be able to:

-• Apply the theoretical knowledge, already acquired, in the identification and evaluation of mental disorders, psychosocial needs and psychosomatic symptoms of patients with organic disease.
+• Apply the acquired theoretical knowledge in recognizing and assessing mental disorders, psychosocial needs, and psychosomatic symptoms in patients with physical illnesses.

-• Understand the concepts and theories of counseling and their connection with nursing care.
+• Understand and relate the concepts and theories of counseling to nursing care.

-• Apply skills and techniques in the context of counseling to support and educate patients, families, relatives and health professionals involved in patient care.
+• Apply skills and techniques to support and educate patients, families, relatives, and healthcare professionals involved in patient care.

-• Create a safe environment, conducive to optimal health and dignity of patients and families.
+• Create a safe and supportive environment that promotes optimal health and upholds the dignity of patients and their families.

-• Operate both autonomously and as a member of the interdisciplinary team.
+• Function both independently and as a member of the interdisciplinary healthcare team.

 GENERAL COMPETENCES

-The course aims at the following General Skills:
+The course aims to develop the following General Competencies:

 • Teamwork